kelseyabreu/biomastersCampaign/README.md

 Mr.BioMaster (gestures to the office, the computer, the workspace):
 "I'm building this.
 The platform, the game, the infrastructure.
 Someone needs to stay here, maintain the system, upgrade the scanner, provide research support.
-Besides, I still have a real job paying the bills!
+Besides, I still have a real job paying the bills!"

+[He pauses, looking tired for the first time]

+"I've been working on this for two years straight.
+Barely sleeping.
+Obsessed with understanding why that word wouldn't leave me alone.
 But Echo...
-Echo needs to go with you.
-He's been cooped up here for years.
+Echo should go with you.
+He's been cooped up here for years, even watching me code all night until the sun rises.
 He needs adventure.
 And honestly?
-You'll need him more than I will."
+I'm sure he'll come of great use to you."

 PLAYER:
 "Are you sure?
 He's been with you since you were ten."

-Mr.BioMaster:
+Mr.BioMaster (voice softening):
 "Exactly.
+I feel like we've bonded after all of these years.
 Which means I know he can handle this.
 And I know he'll keep you sane out there.
 Plus, he might help us test something."

 PLAYER: